ON THIS PAGE

 statement anywhere in the configuration where the configuration statements contained in a configuration group are needed.

-When you apply the group in the different sections of the configuration, that part of the configuration inherits the statements configured in that group.
+When you apply the group in different sections of the configuration, that part of the configuration inherits the statements configured in the group.
 Configuration groups follow the rule of inheritance where the dynamic, ongoing relationship is set between the source of the configuration data and the target of that data.
-If you change the data values in the configuration group, the changes are reflected automatically in the inherited target.
+If you change the data values in the configuration group, the inherited target reflects the changes automatically.

 You can overwrite the values in the target configuration if required, which does not affect the source in the group.

-This inheritance model allows you to see only the instance-specific
+This inheritance model enables you to see only the instance-specific information

-information without seeing the inherited details.
-A command pipe in
+without seeing the inherited details.
+A command pipe in configuration mode

 [edit groups group-1] lab@vSRX3-05# show interfaces { ge-0/0/1 { unit 0 { family inet { mtu 1500; } } } }